-- Direct service hours obviously count but so do hours you spend organizing, planning, or publicizing a service event.
-For example, if you organize a 5k race event, count all hours you spent planning, emailing, writing, calling, posting fliers, and/or setting up the event, as well as the actual event hours if you are present.
-As long as the meeting or work pertains to service and its execution, log the hours!
+- Both direct and indirect service hours count.
+For example, if you organize a 5k fundraiser for charity, count all hours you spent planning, emailing, writing, calling, posting fliers, and/or setting up the event, as well as the actual event hours if you are present.
+As long as the meeting or work pertains to service and its completion, log the hours!

 - The most important factor in determining an activity’s qualification is whether it serves an unmet need in the community.
-The goal of these guidelines is not to exclude any meaningful service, but rather, to provide a very basic framework for understanding service.
-If you feel an important service doesn’t meet these guidelines or if you have any questions, please contact us at email@example.com.
+The goal of these guidelines is not to exclude any meaningful service, but rather to provide a very basic framework for understanding service.
+If you have any questions, please contact us at email@example.com.